GMLC-TDC/HELICS/docs/user-guide/orchestration.md

 Another benefit of using Merlin for HELICS co-simulation is its flexibility to manage complex co-simulation.
 Another tool that you may have heard of is helics_cli.
 Helics_cli is a commandline tool to launch HELICS co-simulations.
-It currently as of this writting does not have the ability to analyze the data and launch subsequent co-simulations if need.
+It currently as of this writing does not have the ability to analyze the data and launch subsequent co-simulations if need.
 In this type of scenario a user could use Merlin to setup a specification that included an analyze step in the Study step of